 Here are some of the key differences you will find on a classic auto policy versus a standard personal auto.

 Agreed Value - Most cars you see on the road today are easy to price.
 Depending on the year, make, model, mileage, and general condition of a vehicle it is relatively easy to come up with a value for it.
 On a classic car, you need to come to an agreement on the value of the vehicle with the insurer.
 This can be done through an appraisal.
 Also, over time your vehicle may actually appreciate based on the market changes. if similar vehicles are sold on the open market at a particular amount, it can help determine a value to insure the vehicle for.

 Usage - there are typically more limitations to the usage of a classic / collector vehicle.
 They could limit you to driving to and from auto shows, car meets, cars & coffee, etc. Companies like Hagerty allow occasional pleasure use and weekend cruises.
 It is important to know the usage & mileage limitations on a particular insurer's policy.

 Reduced Premiums - Classic car policy are generally very affordable.
-In a lot of cases these policies are half the cost of a standard automobile policy.
-Again, this has to do with understanding the vehicle is being used less frequently than a standard auto.
+In a lot of cases these policies are half the cost of a standard automobile policy due to less frequent usage.

 Vehicle Under Construction Coverage - If you have a restoration project going on, you can get an automatic increase in coverage based on how far you are into your project.
 This is typically done on a monthly interval.
 The company may request photos of the progress to keep on file.